WOKE-Out: the boxing gloves series

 Many widely-understood questions are asked, but I provide no concrete answers—just dives, stabs and punches.
 I hope the series fashions an unfinished conclusion, one which will sustain its processual moment; that is, I hope it provokes not a cosmetic state of ‘wokeness’, but a deeper waking—critical, and ongoing.”

-photos courtesy Jeff Cravotta
+photos by Jeff Cravotta